-One Remuneration Committee meeting was held during the year ended 31st March 2022.
+One Remuneration Committee meeting was held during the year ended 31st March 2023.
 Attendance of the Members is set out below:

-MembersAttendance at MeetingKarl Chi Leung Kwok, Chairman of the Committee1Ivy Sau Ching Chan1Man Sing Kwong1
+Members Karl Chi Leung Kwok, Chairman of the Committee 1 Ivy Sau Ching Chan 1 Man Sing Kwong 1

 The main duties of the Remuneration Committee are to review and recommend remuneration policy and packages of directors and senior management of the company.
-The terms of reference of the Remuneration Committee are aligned with the code provisions set out in the CG Code and are available on the company's website.
+The latest update of the terms of reference of the Remuneration Committee were approved and adopted by the board to align with the code provisions set out in the CG Code and are available on the company's website.

-The work performed by the Remuneration Committee for the year ended 31st March 2022 is summarized below:
+The work performed by the Remuneration Committee for the year ended 31st March 2023 is summarized below: